UkoZJ/ma_dashboard/docs/reports/methods.md

 ### Report Clusters

 In point pattern analysis (PPA), three major types of point patterns are recognized: regular, random, and clustered.
 Regular patterns are excluded from our analysis, as it is assumed that MA participants do not report in a highly organized and systematic manner.
-We utilize DBSCAN ( Density-Based Spatial Clustering of Applications with Noise), a density-based, to identify clusters among user's report-points.
+We utilize DBSCAN ( Density-Based Spatial Clustering of Applications with Noise), a density-based classifier, to identify clusters among user's report-points.
 DBSCAN determines the optimal number of clusters and identifies outliers or noise points.
 If all points are classified as noisy, the sample reflects a random point pattern, suggesting a *Sparse* user reporting behavior.
 Conversely, if a minority of points are identified as outliers, the sampling behavior is categorized as *Clustered* or *Multi-Clustered*.

-Clustering analysis is restricted to users who have contributed at least 10 reports, as smaller sample sizes are considered statistically unreliable.
-In our application of DBSCAN, the algorithm is configured with a minimum of 10 points in a neighborhood for a point to be considered a core point, and the maximum distance between two points for one to be considered in the neighborhood of the other ($\epsilon$) is fixed at 100 meters.
+Clustering analysis is restricted to users who have contributed at least 5 reports, as smaller sample sizes are considered statistically unreliable.
+In our application of DBSCAN, the algorithm is configured with a minimum of 5 points in a neighborhood for a point to be considered a core point, and the maximum distance between two points for one to be considered in the neighborhood of the not-sure ($\epsilon$) is fixed at 100 meters.

 ### User Quality